davidhoness/sstv_decoder/README.md

 # An SSTV decoder setup for Raspbian

-Have you ever wanted to recive a radio signal from space?
+Have you ever wanted to receive a radio signal from space?
 It's actually a lot easier than you might think, and fun!

 ## What is Slow Scan TV?